 - Drink and eat as well as you can manage.
 You’ll need to make sure your body is provided with all the nutrients it needs to repair itself, which includes repair and regeneration of the skin barrier.
 Omega-rich foods such as fatty fish, seeds and nuts are good for the skin.

 Moisturise regularly and thoroughly with gentle, nourishing emollients to keep skin soft and protected.
-We’d suggest applying our Daily Moisturising Cream in the morning and afternoon, and our rosehip-rich Intensive Facial Oil last thing at night.
+We’d suggest applying our Daily Moisturising Cream in the morning and afternoon, and our Rosehip Scar Oil last thing at night.